Edinburgh is world-famous for its festivals - no more so than in the crazy month of August, when there are five festivals on all at once.

 More info on the Science Festival

-Get the kids into culture from an early age with Imaginate
+Get the kids into culture from an early age at the Children's Festival

-The Imaginate Festival is aimed squarely at families, offering the best of theatre and dance for children from across the world.
-Performers from as far afield as New Zealand and Australia travel for the 9-day festival which has entertainment and experiences for even the smallest children.
+The Edinburgh International Children's Festival is aimed squarely at families, offering the best of theatre and dance for children from across the world.
+Performers from as far afield as New Zealand and Australia travel for the nine-day festival which has entertainment and experiences for even the smallest children.

-Where: Main venues include Traverse Theatre, National Museum of Scotland, Out of the Blue Drill Hall.
+Where: Main venues include Traverse Theatre, National Museum of Scotland, Assembly Roxy.

 Catch a premiere and see the stars at the Film Festival

-Founded way back in 1947, the Edinburgh International Film Festival was the UK's first international film festival and was originally focused (excuse the pun) on documentary filmmaking.
+Founded way back in 1947, the Edinburgh International Film Festival was the UK's first international film festival and was originally focused on documentary filmmaking.

-Nowadays it has all kinds of movie magic and regularly hosts world premieres - including the likes of Billy Elliot, Brave, Let the Right One In and The Hurt Locker.
-Hollywood stars also grace us with their presence at screenings across its 2-week run.
+Nowadays it has all kinds of movie magic, and regularly hosts world premieres - including the likes of Billy Elliot, Brave, Let the Right One In and The Hurt Locker.
+Hollywood stars also grace us with their presence at screenings across its two-week run.

 Where: Main venues include Filmhouse Cinema, Cineworld Fountainbridge, Odeon Lothian Road, Festival Theatre Edinburgh